marysia/marysia.github.io/_tils/2026-04-08-module-9-laura.md

 ## Key Takeaways

-1. AI evaluation has a measurement problem: benchmarks designed for capability testing don't predict real-world safety or performance.
+1. Benchmarks designed for capability testing don't predict real-world safety or performance.
-2. AI systems are sociotechnical systems where social and technical factors together determine whether risks actually manifest.
+2. AI systems are *sociotechnical* systems where social and technical factors together determine whether risks actually manifest.
 3. Meaningful evaluation requires three layers of context: capability (what the model can do), human interaction (how people use it), and systemic impact (broader societal effects).
 4. Different stakeholders need different evaluation questions: developers ask "is it safe to launch?", regulators ask "what guardrails are needed?", practitioners ask "which model fits my use case?"
 5. Benchmarks work for hill climbing but not for understanding fairness, real-world application fit, or societal impact.
+You need to match the *goal* with the *method*.
-6. Building a science of AI evaluation requires iterating on both theory and tooling, not just accumulating benchmark results.
+6. Building a science of AI evaluation requires iterating on both theory and tooling.

 ---